 13. When will we find out who the finalists are?

-The finalists will be announced at events held simultaneously in Auckland, Wellington and Christchurch late March 2018.
+The finalists will be announced at events held simultaneously in Auckland, Wellington and Christchurch on the 27th of March 2019.
 Details will be added to the events page closer to the time, or you can subscribe to our newsletter to keep informed.

 14. When will we find out who the winners are?

 15. Can I nominate another company that I think should enter?

 Yes you can via a link on the website found here, or by emailing email@example.com If emailing us please include the name of the company you are nominating, a key contact within that oragnisation along with their email address and phone number.
 Please note a nomination does not constitute an entry, and the nominated company will still need to submit an entry online via the website.

 16. Any other query...

 If you have any other query please don't hesitate to contact us at firstname.lastname@example.org.